gorankrgovic/spam-marker/README.md

 SpamMarker PHP library
 ----------------------

-Readme is not yet updated
+Readme is not yet updated.
+I need to build it now